Benefits for people with a learning disability and their carers

 You can still apply for a Blue Badge offline if you wish

 The new State Pension

 The new State Pension is a regular payment from the government most people can claim from when they reach their State Pension age.
 The new State Pension affects everyone who reaches State Pension age from 6 April 2016 onwards.
 How much an individual gets depends on their National Insurance record.
-The full amount is currently £164.35 a week (around £8,500 a year) but some people will get more and others less, depending on their National Insurance record.
+The full amount (from April 2019) is currently £168.60 a week - around £8,500 a year - but some people will get more and others less, depending on their National Insurance record.